sambacha/ethereum2/README.md

 The line with the text `found alive node` indicates that it found a node which has an ENR and we can connect to it.

+The line with the text `found duplicated node` indicates that it found a node which we have seen as an alive node before.

 The most important line is the line with the text `found node with attnets`.
 It is a line indicating that it found a node which is alive and there is an